Quality Score optimization is essential to any PPC account.

 Identifying where to take action can be done by looking at spend and low quality score combinations.
 This video will help you identify areas of quality score opportunity:

-Once you find areas of improving quality score; this easy-to-follow flow chart will help you identify what to do (note; old user interface in the video; but the math is still correct):
+Once you find areas of improving quality score; this easy-to-follow flow chart will help you identify what to do and how to get 10 out of 10 quality score (note; old user interface in the video; but the math is still correct):

 While quality score is very important to your account’s success.
 Working with Quality Score is not that difficult.
 It’s about 3 components: